prashantb2400/prashant.me/src/content/blog/2025/signature-flicker.md

 ### pi

-Mario Zechner's [pi](https://shittycodingagent.ai/) is another example of doing it right — smooth rendering without alt mode:
+Mario Zechner's [pi](https://shittycodingagent.ai/) is currently the gold-standard for differential rendering, while also using all tricks of modern terminals — including showing inline images:

 ![pi demo](/assets/img/2025/signature-flicker/pi-demo.gif)